 The Trail of Tears in Georgia & North Carolina

 This law allowed the federal government to exchange land and negotiate removal treaties with Native Americans.
-It stated that negotiations should to be done fairly and voluntarily, but they quickly became forced.
+They were supposed to do it fairly, but the negotiations eventually became more forceful.

-The majority, led by nationalist John Ross, wanted to stay and fight for their land.
-A vocal minority, led by Major Ridge and his son John, believed it was better to agree to leave in exchange for money and other assets.
+34. The Cherokee people were divided.
+The majority, led by nationalist John Ross, wanted to fight for their land.
+A vocal minority, led by Major Ridge and his son John, believed it was better to to leave in exchange for money and other assets.

 In 1835, the “Ridgeites” signed the Treaty of New Echota, which gave the Cherokee tribe $5 million and a chunk of land in Oklahoma in exchange for their ancestral lands.
 They were later killed by their own people as traitors.

 35. Recognizing a lack of community support, the US government allowed a two-year extension to give Cherokee people time to move.
 By 1838, around 2,000 Cherokee had moved voluntarily.
 So the government sent 7,000 soldiers (led by Winfield Scott) to force them out, marching them to the new Indian Territory.

 36. The brutal trek– over 1,000 miles through rough terrain and terrible weather– was made mostly on foot.
 Sickness ran rampant, with whooping cough, typhus, dysentery, cholera, and starvation striking down many Cherokee along the way.
 It’s estimated that some 4,000 Cherokee died during the tragic Trail of Tears relocation process.

 37. Today the journey is commemorated by the Trail of Tears National Historic Trail, which stretches across nine states and retraces the route to Tahlequah OK.
 There’s also a Trail of Tears Highway that runs through the tiny town of Summerville GA.
 It traces part of the original route, with historical markers along the way.

 Cherokee Culture & Cherokee Traditions Today